amathew3/devicepassthrough/README.md

 by your chosen Linux distribution provider before using them for any production use case.

-## Repo Layout
+## Host setup for device passthrough

-* `tdx-kvm` - Contains an mbox file with host side TDX patches for KVM.
-This can be applied using:
+* This guide assume the host machine is already setup with [wiki](https://github.com/canonical/tdx.git)
   ```
   mkdir ~/nvidia_setup
   git config --global user.email youremail@yourdomain.com